cory-yonomi/pescador-graphql-api/README.md

 I would like to see the measuring stations within a range of my current location or a placed pin.
 I would like to be able to store lists or groups of stations to access regularly.

+## GraphQL Queries Needed

+- All for each owned model
+- Single water with stations and fish
+- Single station with fish and trips
+- Single trip with water, station, and fish